 Format:

-Teams will refine their target product profiles, and “killer experiments”, while preparing for their Coulter presentations through a series of homework assignments and information gleaned from mentors, market analysis, regulatory reviews, and market research interviews with key stakeholders.
+Teams will refine their target product profiles, and “killer experiments”, while preparing for their Coulter Project Selection Meeting presentations through a series of homework assignments and information gleaned from mentors, market analysis, regulatory reviews, and market research interviews with key stakeholders.
 Industry veterans with medical device and diagnostic business development experience, and angel/venture capitalists will serve as mentors to guide teams as they complete each homework exercise.
 The homework assignments are designed as commercialization planning exercises that follow industry standards in new product planning and development.

-Industry and venture capital members on the Coulter Oversight Committee will also participate as mentors, and provide an opportunity for teams and OC members to become acquainted prior to the Project Selection Meeting.
+Industry and venture capital members on the Coulter Oversight Committee will also participate as mentors and provide an opportunity for teams and OC members to become acquainted prior to the Project Selection Meeting.

-Teams will present findings from homework at the start of each weekly team meeting, during which time coaches, and industry/OC mentors provide feedback.
+Teams will present the deliverables from the previous week’s homework at the start of each weekly team meeting.
+During that time, coaches and industry/OC mentors will provide feedback.

 Online platform: